oomph-lib/oomph-lib/README.md

 ### Build options

-To customise your build, provide arguments of the form `-D<YOUR-FLAG-HERE>` at the CMake configuration/generation step.
-The table below contains a list of options that the user can control.
+You can customise your build by passing flags of the form `-D<FLAG>` to `cmake` during the configuration/generation step.
+For reference, the table below contains a list of key options that the user can control.

 Specifying these flags from the command-line can be cumbersome and you may forget what options you used to previously build the project.
 For this reason, we recommend that you create your own `CMakeUserPresets.json` file, as described in [CMake Presets](#cmake-presets).

-**TODO: Discuss with MH which options to make available to the user.**
+**TODO: Discuss desired/not desired options with MH.**

 Option                                    | Description                                                                    | Default
 ------------------------------------------|--------------------------------------------------------------------------------|--------